 - If sensitive information being transmitted from one device to another device then it should always be encrypted with strong encryption key and algorithm.

 - Enable your spam filter, this will filter out all fake emails from hitting your email inbox.

-- Don’t click on such link or attachment which is coming from unknown sender, there might be a chance email or link is legitimate.
+- Don’t click on such a link or attachment which is coming from an unknown sender, there might be a chance email or link is legitimate.

-- Join security awareness program that teach people using adaptable learning models.
+- Join a security awareness program that teaches people using adaptable learning models.

 - Confirm that all software, operating system, browser, applications are updated.

 - Always keep on your computer firewall, install anti malware software.

 - You can override Windows’ default setting that hides file extensions by choosing the “View” tab in File Explorer and ticking the box to expose file extensions.
 At least you’ll be alert enough to spot them and stop those dangerous files from downloading.